-- In the East Region, the Norfolk Curling Club was pleased to be the first club in the East Region to host the 5 & Under Open Challenge on November 14 - 16, 2014.
+- Last season, the Norfolk Curling Club was pleased to be the first club in the East to host the 5 & Under Open Challenge on November 14 - 16, 2014.
 This was a 4 event bonspiel with 12 teams participating.
 The teams were from Ardsley, Bucks County, Cape Cod, Nutmeg, Rutland, and Schenectady Curling Clubs.
 The main event was curling, curling, and more curling.
 Between draws, teams enjoyed watching their friends and new acquaintances compete with many hours of plate-glass skipping, good food, good conversation, and keeping up with their favorite non-curling sporting event on TV in the warm room.
 Everyone was highly complementary of the Norfolk club, the food, and the atmosphere.
 Congratulations to the First Event Winners from the Bucks County Curling Club - skip Greg Danks, vice Zac Gery, second Justin Lehmann, and lead Christi Freeman.

-There are traveling award plaques for the winning rinks in each event.
-Special pins are presented to winners and runners-up in four events.
-Participants must have five years or less curling experience.
-The goal of these events is to give newer curlers a chance to participate in bonspiels, meet other new curlers and play positions they normally wouldn't play.
+In addition to being a terrific opportunity for newer curlers, the goal of these events is to give newer curlers a chance to experience a bonspiel, along with other clubs' participants with similar skill levels, meet other new curlers, and play positions they normally wouldn't play.
 It is felt that the curlers will feel less concern about attending regular bonspiels after they have played against others with the same experience.